 How does Alli work?

-Alli promotes weight loss by decreasing the amount of dietary fat absorbed in your intestines.
+Orlistat (the active ingredient in Alli) promotes weight loss by decreasing the amount of dietary fat absorbed in your intestines.

 How much weight could I lose using Alli?